NERC-CEH/java-commons/README.md

 Gitlab CI pipeline does not work, need to do this locally.

-Need to install GPG key (available in CI variables)
+Need to install GPG key (available in CI variables) to sign package.
+Copy secret key from CI variables to file _private.key_, then import.

     base64 -d private.key | gpg --import

+Release the package to Maven Central via OSS Sonatype repository.

     mvn release:prepare release:perform -Dusername=oss -Dpassword={OSS password} -Darguments=-Dgpg.keyname=chrisjohnson1988@gmail.com

 Will be prompted for gpg.passphrase (available in CI variables)

+Then need to go to https://oss.sonatype.org/ to release package.
+See https://central.sonatype.org/pages/releasing-the-deployment.html for details.

+Need to login with _oss_ username and password.
+* Under Build Promotion click Staging Repositories
+* Select Repository, if it looks complete need to _Close_, _Refresh_, _Release_ to make the package available for use.

 ## Datastore api